homers-bot-devs/RBXBot/README.md

 Run With node index.js
 # Bot Setup
 In `index.js` Place Your Token In And If You Want A New Prefix.
 Normal One Is `r-`
+# Version
+RBXBot Hosted One Is On Version 4
+RBXBot OpenSource Is On Version 3
 # Enjoy The Bot